 - Access to the swimming pool

-“The 911 Effective Supervision retreat by LED Training was easily the best training experience of my 19-year career in law enforcement.
+“The 911 Effective Supervision Training Event by The Healthy Dispatcher was easily the best training experience of my 19-year career in law enforcement.
 The section on Personal Leadership empowered me with the tools and knowledge I needed to make effective changes in dispatch and within myself.
-I will seek out and send my employees to ANY class taught by LED Training in the future.”
+I will seek out and send my employees to ANY class taught by Adam & Joe in the future.”

 — Melissa Galan, Communications Supervisor, Bellaire Police Department, Bellaire, TX